INTERVIEW BY MARKO SYRJÄLÄ AND MICKI CURTI

 THE SECRET OF LONGEVITY

-Joey Tempest: Well, we met when we were teenagers when we were around 14, 15, 16.
+Joey Tempest: Well, we met when we were teenagers around 14, 15, 16.
 That’s when we met.
 Used to go to shows together.
 UFO, Queen, Rainbow, Whitesnake, Deep Purple.
 And we went to these shows together, so it’s like a bond.
 It helps.
-So musically, we have the same background, and that helps a lot with the band because a lot of arguments can come from musical differences.
+So musically, we have the same background, which helps a lot with the band because many arguments can come from musical differences.
 And we come from the same part of Stockholm as well.
 Ian Haugland comes from a little bit further, maybe 20 minutes away, from Märsta.
 So, that helps too, and also that we’re musicians.
 It’s not only about being in a band or selling records.
 It’s about being musicians as well.
 We want to get better at instruments.
 And John Norum is such a… he wants to get better and better.
 And in this band, everybody wants to get better at the instruments.
 And after every show, we talk about how we played, and we’re still serious about doing the greatest that we can, the best we can.

 In the early days, everyone in the band lived close to each other, but nowadays you live in London.
 For how many years have you been living there?